hurricanemark/NodeExpressLoginTemplate/README.md

 Read file *package.json* to find out how to start the application.
 Currently, it is `npm run dev`.

 Note also, this template requires further database implementation if you wish to save session data on the server side.
 Currently, session data is runtime memmory is wiped out if you restarted the server.

+### Recommend further works

+1. Use express-validator to validate contraints

+2. Use cachable database to store seesion data

+3. Add [express dynamic strategy](https://www.npmjs.com/package/dynamic-passport-strategies) to activate/inactivate during runtime and enable cluster support by spreading the configuration across the multiple nodejs instances.

 ### Getting Started